Volcanoes Bwindi Lodge

 It is generally rainy (particularly during the months of March to May, September to November), while the remaining months (December to February, June to August) comprise Uganda's two dry seasons.

-To start planning your vacation to Volcanoes Bwindi Lodge
+Call us on to start planning your vacation to Volcanoes Bwindi Lodge or take a look at our itineraries to Bwindi Impenetrable Forest

 Volcanoes Bwindi Lodge overlooks the Bwindi Impenetrable Forest Reserve in Western Uganda, close to where the gorilla treks start.
 Guests stay in one of the eight simple stone cottages, each of which offers stunning views over the forest canopy.